vermadas/LanternExtractor/README.md

   - Texture mesh
   - Skeletal animations

+### Features in this fork
+- Connection to a server database
+- Customized player character model exporting to glTF

 ## What’s Next
   - Particle systems
   - Post Velious zone support

+### What's Next in this fork
+  - Export zones with doors

 ## How To Use
 Please visit the [wiki](https://github.com/LanternEQ/LanternExtractor/wiki) for more info.